Computer Support Scams

 A service centre can perform these tasks safely (or you can hire me):

 Depending upon the service and their history with you, they may be able to do a more personalized install.
-Unfortunately, there is no way to clean up your computer by simply removing suspicious files and know that it is safe after scammers have had access.
+Unfortunately, once scammers have had access there is no way to clean up your computer by simply removing “suspicious” files then know that it is safe.

 I suggest you be very selective in what software you choose to restore to your newly cleaned computer or device.

-Microsoft estimated the cost of cleaning up after a successful scam at $875.00 (and that was in 2011).
-More on these sites:
+Microsoft estimated the cost of cleaning up after a successful scam at $875.00 (and that was in 2011), more if identity theft was perpetrated:

 If you become a victim, it will probably take you hundreds of hours and an average of $1,000 to recover from ID theft.
 Even worse, some innocent victims have ended up in prison because identity thieves have committed crimes in their names.